JoeSubbi/Investigation-into-4D-Shapes/src/readme.md

 <!-- Put a brief description of your code here.
 This should at least describe the file structure. -->

 Content is stored in `4D Shapes/Assets/`.
 The most relevant directories include: `Modular Scene/`, `Rotation/` and `Shaders/`.
- - `Modular Scene/` is where a user may manipulate shapes, and where all and where each task in the experiment is run via controller scripts.
+ - `Modular Scene/` is where a user may manipulate shapes.
+Each task in the experiment is run via controller scripts.
 The directory contains most of the relevant scripts, materials and UI components.
 The scene itself is stored in `Scenes/`
  - `Rotation/` contains the `Rotor4` class and scripts to rotate objects
  - `Shaders/` contains all the developed ray march shaders for rendering 4D objects